Most Shocking

-Most Shocking is an American reality television series that aired from October 4, 2006, to November 10, 2010, on Court TV, and later on, TruTV.
-Two spin-offs were made: Most Daring and Top 20 Countdown: Most Shocking.
+Most Shocking is an American reality television series that aired from October 4, 2006, to November 10, 2010 on Court TV (now TruTV).
+Following the series, two spin-offs were produced: Most Daring and Top 20 Countdown: Most Shocking.

 The program held a TV-14 rating due to extremely violent situations depicted in the videos.

 Synopsis

-The show generally features narrated video clips of criminal behavior, police pursuits, robberies, daring rescues, riots, and freak accidents caught on camera.
-The series mostly featured police and crime videos as a Court TV original, but would occasionally air footage or other events unrelated to crime.
-When the series was moved to TruTV, the show went all in on showing all kinds of shock footage.
+The series generally features narrated segments based on video clips depicting criminal behavior, police pursuits, reckless driving, robberies, fights, and other shocking events caught on camera.
+Originally focused primarily on police and crime footage during its run on Court TV, the series expanded its coverage to include a wider variety of shock footage after moving to TruTV.